Moderatoooo/CityU-Student-Housing-System/README.md

 # CityU-Student-Housing-System
 An efficient, user-friendly housing system tailored for mainland Chinese students at CityU.
+It streamlines housing info management with advanced search/filtering and roommate matching, resolving rental pain points like information asymmetry and tedious property selection.
+The system also equips landlords with intuitive listing & management tools, bridging supply and demand to boost the campus housing market.